-Around this time of year, DealNews often refers to the "Black Friday season," but it's not mere marketing hype (at least, not entirely).
-We've been tracking the expansion of Black Friday for years, and can say with some certainty that these sales will last for nearly two weeks.
-Thanksgiving sales can start as early as the Monday before, Black Friday sales almost universally start on Thanksgiving, and we'll begin seeing Cyber Monday sales on Saturday.
+We often refer to this time of year as the "Black Friday season."
+We've been tracking the expansion of Black Friday for years, and at this point the sales have grown to encompass nearly two weeks.
+Thanksgiving deals can start as early as the Monday before, Black Friday sales almost universally start on Thanksgiving, and we'll begin seeing Cyber Monday sales on Saturday.
 In fact, Cyber Monday has become Cyber Week, with excellent offers still appearing as late as the Friday after Black Friday.

 So as you're reading the guide below, keep in mind that we're discussing trends as opposed to hard and fast rules.
-The savvy shopper will keep an eye out for discounts throughout Black Friday week — no matter what the calendar says.
+The savvy shopper will keep an eye out for discounts throughout the Black Friday season — no matter what the calendar says.

 That said, on to the findings!

-If you can only shop on one day this year, go shopping on Thanksgiving.
-Almost every product category we examined showed a higher concentration of deals on Turkey Day.
-This is especially true in the electronics and entertainment categories, where everything from hard drives to Blu-rays see steep discounts.
-In fact, about 51% of all the deals we listed on Thanksgiving last year were hot enough to be marked Editors' Choice.
+We can't stress this enough: If you can only shop on one day this year, go shopping on Thanksgiving.
+Of all the product categories listed above, half show a higher concentration of Editors' Choice deals on Turkey Day.
+This is especially true in the big-ticket electronics categories, where everything from TVs to iPads sees steep discounts.
+In fact, about 41% of all the deals we listed on Thanksgiving last year were hot enough to be marked Editors' Choice.

 Of course, these Thanksgiving deals are really just early Black Friday deals.
 With many stores choosing to start Black Friday sales on Thursday, there's little wonder that this holiday has become a shopper's dream.
-If you'd rather linger over your pumpkin pie, rest assured that many of these sales will be live on Black Friday — even if the doorbusters are gone.
+If you'd rather linger over your pumpkin pie, rest assured that many of these sales will be available online.
+And many will be live on Black Friday — even if the doorbusters are gone.